 Expressions of opinion are those of HSBC only and are subject to change without notice.
 It does not have regard to specific investment objectives, financial situation and the particular needs of any specific person who may receive this document.
 Investors should seek personal and independent advice regarding the appropriateness of investing in any of the funds, securities, other investment or investment strategies that may have been discussed or referred herein and should understand that the views regarding future prospects may or may not be realized.
 In no event shall HSBC Mutual Fund/HSBC Asset management (India) Private Limited and/or its affiliates or any of their directors, trustees, officers and employees be liable for any direct, indirect, special, incidental or consequential damages arising out of the use of information/opinion herein.
-Neither this document nor the units of HSBC Mutual Fund have been registered in any jurisdiction.
-The distribution of this document in certain jurisdictions may be restricted or totally prohibited and accordingly, persons who come into possession of this document are required to inform themselves about, and to observe, any such restrictions.
+Neither this document no return in certain jurisdictions may be restricted or totally prohibited and accordingly, persons who come into possession of this document are required to inform themselves about, and to observe, any such restrictions.